Article

 What should you do next?

 If you previously received a ‘nudge’ letter from HMRC that you didn't act upon, your need is likely to be more pressing than most.
-We strongly encourage you to seek professional representation and to inform your adviser of any ESS tools you've used.
-Your advisers will be able to provide recommendations based on the facts of your case and guide you through the most appropriate HMRC disclosure facility.
+We strongly encourage you to seek professional representation and to inform your advisor of any ESS tools you've used.
+Your advisors will be able to provide recommendations based on the facts of your case and guide you through the most appropriate HMRC disclosure facility.

 How we can help

 While the use of ESS tools is a relatively new phenomenon, our tax dispute resolution team has represented several clients who received HMRC’s initial tranche of nudge letters.
-We understand how HMRC conducts these investigations and our experts are well equipped to guide you through the process.
+We understand how HMRC conducts these investigations and our experts are well-equipped to guide you through the process.
 Our team includes several former senior HMRC FIS officers, meaning we understand exactly how to handle investigations and disclosures in a manner that protects clients from the threat of criminal prosecution.